desmccarter/ladywood/README.md

 Using Selenium QA PageFactory out of the box, all page classes are created manually by the tester (or developer).
 This can often lead to complications:

-#### 1. Element Rich Pages
+#### 1. Problems with element rich pages

-Cases where pages under test are rich with page elements (i.e. where the number of elements on pages is significantly large).
+Problems often occur in cases where web pages (under test) are very rich with page elements (i.e. where the number of elements on pages is significantly large and changable).

 #### 2. Acceptance Test Execution False Negatives